bmbove/django-simple-homepage/README.md

 The posts and pages are created and edited through the admin interface and accept Markdown.

+**Install Info:**
-requirements.txt for pip included
+*requirements.txt for pip included

-Set admin info and secret key in simple-homepage/settings/local.py
+*Set admin info and secret key in simple-homepage/settings/local.py *create a page named 'home'

-Style and layout is the basic layout from [Jekyll](http://www.jekyllrb.com/)
+*Style and layout is the basic layout from [Jekyll](http://www.jekyllrb.com/)*